Heating System Wiring Diagrams

 FaultLikely CauseTest / Fix

 🔥 No heating, no HW Spur tripped.
 Programmer off.
-Both valve oranges dead.
+No perm live to grey on either valve.
 Check T2 = 230V.
 Check programmer on.
-Check T4 and T7.
+Check grey = 230V at each valve.

 🌡️ No CH, HW OK Room stat open.
 T3/T4 break.
-CH valve orange dead.
+CH valve brown not energising.
 Probe T3 then T4.
 Bridge room stat temporarily.
-Check orange at CH valve.
+Check brown at CH valve = 230V when calling.

 🚿 No HW, CH OK Cyl stat satisfied/faulty.
 T6/T7 break.
-HW valve orange dead.
+HW valve brown not energising.
 Probe T6 then T7.
-Check cyl stat set 60°C. Bridge C→Call1 to test stat.
+Check cyl stat set 60°C. Bridge C→1 to test stat.
+Check brown at HW valve.

-💧 Pump runs, boiler won't fire T9 not wired.
-Boiler CH terminal break.
+💧 Pump runs, boiler won't fire T9 break to boiler.
+Boiler CH terminal fault.
 Boiler lockout.
-Probe T9 = 230V.
-Check boiler CH/timer terminals.
-Check boiler fault codes.
+Probe T9 = 230V at wiring centre AND at boiler SW-L. Check boiler fault codes.

 🔄 CH on all the time Room stat contacts welded.
 T4 permanently live.
-Valve orange never off.
+Brown never de-energises.
 Disconnect room stat — if CH stops, stat is welded.
 Replace stat.

 🌊 Valve won't close (spring return failed) Spring return mechanism failed.
-Orange wire permanently live.
-De-energise orange wire.
-If valve stays open — replace valve head or full valve.
+Brown permanently live (wiring fault).
+De-energise brown.
+If valve stays open mechanically — replace valve head.

 🔊 Valve hums but won't open Valve head seized.
 Scale on spindle.
 Motor capacitor failed.
 Try manual lever.
 If seized — replace valve head.
-Check orange = 230V at valve.
+Check brown = 230V and grey = 230V at valve.

 📋 Pro Tip — Voltage Drop Method To confirm a wire is carrying current (not just showing voltage): probe each end of the wire.
 A good conductor shows the same voltage at both ends.
 A voltage drop of more than 5V across a wire indicates high resistance — check terminals, connections, and wire condition.

-📡 Continuity Testing (Power OFF) With system fully isolated, use Ω/continuity mode to check: room stat pin2→pin3 (closes when cold), cyl stat C→Call1 (closes when cold), valve winding continuity (typical 30–80Ω).
-An open circuit reading on a stat or valve coil means replace the component.
+📡 Continuity Testing (Power OFF) With system fully isolated, use Ω/continuity mode to check: room stat 1→3 (closes when cold, calling), cyl stat C→1 (closes when cold, calling), valve motor winding (typical 30–80Ω between brown and blue at valve).
+An open circuit reading means replace the component.